retrocomputacion/retrobbs/readme.md

  - Fixed high CPU usage when streaming local audio files
  - Improved Wikipedia article parsing
  - FILES function will show file extensions if no file extension parameter is given
+ - Main video frame grabbing routine moved to new `common/video.py`, YouTube plugin now calls this internal routine.
+ - YouTube plugin tries to use *Streamlink* to resolve video URL if *Pafy* fails.

 ---
 # 1.2 The *Turbo56K* protocol